The Blue Ridge Consulting Speaker Series features leaders from across the country.

 This Fellowship is committed to experiential learning through a holistic approach, with an emphasis on the influence of cognition, environmental factors, and emotions on the learning process.
 The methodology is based on David Kolb’s (1984) four-stage cycle of a holistic learning idea emphasizing that “learning is a process whereby knowledge is created through the transformation of experience.”

-The Fall 2020 cohort has been selected.
-Please sign up here if you would like to receive the 2021 application.
+Please sign up here if you would like to receive the Fall 2023 application.